Post

 An ADR consists of title, status, context, decision, and consequences according to “Documenting Architecture Decisions” by @mtnygard.

-The blog post from 2011 that suggests this structure is here and a Markdown rendering of it is available here.
+The original blog post from 2011 suggests this structure, and a Markdown rendering is also available.

 Y-Statement